 Macs are expensive.
 In general, the department cannot provide Macs to employees unless you can pay for it with grant money (as per department policy).
-Depending on configuration, a 27" iMac will set you back NOK 20000–30000 +25% VAT (spring 2021).
-Or more!
+A 13" MacBook Pro (MBP) costs about NOK 18000 (+ 25% tax), depending on configuration (autumn 2021).
+Bigger machines are more expensive, obviously.

-At the present, Macs are purchased by the IT staff from Atea, through Basware PM.
+At the present, Macs are purchased by the IT staff from Atea, through Unit4 ERP.

 The IT staff support Mac OSX in accordance to the Mac services provided by USIT.
 Currently, this means the Mac will be set up with Apple's Device Enrollment Program and managed by Airwatch, as outlined by USIT.
-The setup will provide you with access to your home directory, synchronize your username and password, set up pullprint queues, and give you access to some pre-configured Mac software, as well as Macprog.
+The setup will provide pullprint queues, and give you access to some pre-configured Mac software, as well as Macprog.

 We have no support for geo-specific software for Mac.
 You will have to find and install this yourself, and manage licenses by your own.

 You will have administrator privileges.
 Note that this enables you to mess up your system configuration and setup.
 If this happens, our offer will be to reinstall the machine to a pristine state.